-“The inside holds all manner of curiosities and wonders — secret passageways, trompe l’oeil floors, the mounted heads of various exotic ungulates (a bison, a giraffe, a Himalayan tahr) as well as a sign on the wall that says photography is prohibited,” the New York Times wrote.
+“The inside holds all manner of curiosities and wonders — secret passageways, trompe l’oeil floors, the mounted heads of various exotic ungulates (a bison, a giraffe, a Himalayan tahr) as well as a sign on the wall that says photography is prohibited,” the New York Times wrote of Third Man.
 “The décor [reflects] his quirky junk-art aesthetic: African masks and shrunken heads from New Guinea; antique phone booths and vintage Victrolas.”

-They say quirky; I say genius.
-From each detail of his record store to his use of a consistent color scheme throughout all themerchandise, even down to the yellow bus with black trim, White’s distinct bold branding infuses everything.
+They say quirky, I say genius.
+From each detail of his record store to his use of a consistent color scheme throughout all of merchandise, even down to the yellow bus with black trim, White’s distinct bold branding infuses everything.
 Every color decision has a purpose, every item has a reason for being – it all tells a unified story.

 2. Be consistent